-These words are actually very closely related, but one of them refers to a plant, and the other refers to products made from its beans.
+These words are actually very closely related, but they refer to different products.
 If you are ordering at a trendy, upscale café, there may be little or no difference between them at all, but if you are a careful writer (and I know you are), you will need to know the difference between these confusing words.

 What is the Difference Between Cacao and Cocoa?

 The cocoa vs. cacao choice is confusing for many writers, so, in this article, I will discuss the important differences between these words.

 I will include several example sentences that show how writers likely use both of these words.
 I’ll also include a mnemonic device that simplifies choosing cocoa or cacao.

 What does cacao mean?
 Cacao refers to a tropical plant that is native to South America: the Theobroma cacao tree.